 Skip to content

+While safe driving should be a year-round habit, company drivers must take extra caution during colder winter months.
 Even though drivers log 20% fewer miles in winter compared to summer, the number of collisions only drops by 5%, as bad weather and fewer daylight hours make the road even more dangerous.

-Below, we’ve gathered a list of important winter driving statistics, as well as ways companies can strategize to ensure their fleets have the knowledge and skills to combat the risks this winter.
+Below, we’ve gathered a list of important winter driving safety statistics, as well as ways companies can strategize to ensure their fleets have the knowledge and skills to combat the risks this winter.

 Download Our Free Winter Driving Safety Resources Bundle for Fleets!

 As we mentioned above, drivers tend to travel 20% less throughout the winter months.
-But even though these drivers are logging fewer hours, 20% of vehicle crashes still occur during winter.
+But even though these drivers are logging fewer hours, 20% of vehicle crashes still occur during the winter.
+Below are just a few of the many causes of winter driving crashes.

 Dangerous Road Conditions